Alexandra Palace to Tottenham Hale Walk

 2. From the footbridge across the railway, keep ahead across the park's carriage drive and bear left up a short slope to the Finsbury Park Café, a possible refreshment stop.

 3. From the front of the café go up to the Boating Pond and turn right to go alongside it, passing a children's playground on the right.
 At the end of the playground continue alongside the pond (or veer right onto a parallel path through the McKenzie Flower Garden).
-Either way, continue past the pond and garden in the same direction, with a Sports Arena off to the left.
+Either way, carry on past the pond and garden in the same direction, with a Sports Arena off to the left.

 4. The paths merge by a small pavilion at a major path junction.
 Keep left to continue on the path alongside the Sports Arena, signposted to ‘Clissold Park via New River’.